 The district has implemented many on-site solar PV and cogeneration projects on both the Foothill and De Anza campuses.
-In addition, the district has taken advantage of utility programs for the purchase of renewable and carbon-free offsite grid energy.
-Despite these renewable energy accomplishments, more will need to be done to achieve the carbon reduction goals of the district, especially electrification of HVAC and EV charging.
+In addition, the district has taken advantage of utility programs to purchase renewable and carbon-free offsite grid energy.
+Despite these renewable energy accomplishments, more should be done to achieve the carbon reduction goals of the district, especially electrification of HVAC and hot water systems.